MariyamAlim/Snake-Game-Project/README.md

 The next screen will give you the option to select easy or hard. <br>

-To select easy mode press the e key, to select hard mode press the h key
 ## Easy Mode
+To select easy mode press the e key
+  - The snake (brown) in brown will start going towards the left automatically
+  - The prey (green) will also appear in a random spot
+  - Use the WASD keys to change directions for the snake
+    - W - moves the snake up
+    - A - moves the snake left
+    - S - moves the snake down
+    - D - moves the snake right <br>

+You must control the snake to get it to consume the prey (green) and when it does the snake will increase in size by 1 everytime and so will the score.

+When the score is greater then 10, a new prey (red) will appear where if the snake consumes it then its speed will increase.
+If the snake keeps consuming the prey (red) then the speed will keep increasing.

+If you let the snake hit the window boundaries or you end up running the snake into itself, it will be game over and the window will close.

+## Hard Mode
+To select hard mode press the h key
   - The snake (brown) in brown will start going towards the left automatically
   - The prey (green) will also appear in a random spot
   - Use the WASD keys to change directions for the snake